Remote & Async Work 45 min

 For Kohler, mutual respect is paramount in creating a culture of self-care.
 “Certainly, trust from leadership in our employees and each other, paying at least market level salaries and appreciating each other is necessary as a foundation,” he said.

-Remote’s enormous list of self-care ideas and activities
+Remote’s enormous list of self-care practices and ideas

-Remoters have used all of these ideas during our self-care days, and you should bookmark this page and share the list with your team!
+All of these ideas have been used by Remoters during our self-care days, so you should bookmark this page and share the list with your team!

 Self-care is whatever you need it to be

 Whatever helps you rest and recharge counts as self-care.
-It doesn’t matter what the activity is as long as it makes you feel good and lets you take the break you deserve.
+It doesn’t matter what it is as long as it makes you feel good and it lets you take the break you need and deserve.

-To learn more about striking a balance between your work and personal time, download Greenhouse and Remote’s Life-Work Balance Guide to learn more about creating boundaries between your professional and personal life.
+Remote workers often experience challenges when it comes to work and life balance.
+Download Greenhouse and Remote’s Life-Work Balance Guide to learn about creating boundaries between your professional and personal lives.

 Subscribe to receive the latest